There are literary clues galore in Try and Catch Me, but can Columbo connect the dots, or will a killer crime writer get away with murder?

 Abigail’s plan is watertight … until Edmund leaves his keys on a coffee table.
 With lawyer Martin arriving just seconds later, Abigail hides them in an ashtray.

-This is when the plan branches switches direction.
+This is when the plan goes off track.
 Annie finds the keys, but PA Veronica puts 2+2 together and blackmails Abigail into taking her on a cruise.
-Ironically, the change to the booking only inflames Columbo’s curiosity.
+Ironically, the last-minute itinerary change only inflames Columbo’s curiosity.

 And when she claims to find the missing keys after the murder, her story doesn’t tally with the police photos of the area.
 Oops.